Booker scores 32 to help Suns hold off Kings and end skid

 Booker scored 11 points in the fourth quarter and the Suns overcame his missed free throw with 5.9 seconds remaining that would have given them a three-point lead.

-Sacramento failed to capitalize as Harrison Barnes missed a 3-pointer at the buzzer.3
+Sacramento failed to capitalize as Harrison Barnes missed a 3-pointer at the buzzer.

-“Fighting back from 14 down we really locked in and gave ourselves a chance,” Kings coach Luke Walton said.
-“It’s tough to come out there with another loss but it’s good to see our guys fighting like that.
-When you do that, eventually, you’ll start winning again.”

 It’s the ninth time this season that Booker has had 30 points or more.
 It’s also the 72nd of his career, fourth-most in Suns history.